Sara works at My Indie Life Blog where she helps makers and creatives turn their hobby into business.

 You also need to be prepared to dig deep when things get busy and work extra hours to get things done.

-Setting boundaries early on will help those around you understand that when you say you are ‘working’ that it means work and that they need to steer clear and give you some space for a while.
+Setting boundaries early on will help those around you understand that when you say you are ‘working’, it means work, and that they need to steer clear and give you some space for a while.

 You can do this very simply and without any need for bad feeling.

-- Set your ‘working hours’ and people know that during these times you will be unavailable for phone calls, or visits.
+- Set your ‘working hours’ and let people know that during these times you will be unavailable for phone calls or visits.

-If you have a really young family at home then you may need to ask for more support from your partner as they return from work, or work when the children are napping.
+If you have a really young family at home, then you may need to ask for more support from your partner as they return from work, or you may need to work when the children are napping.

 When you do get to work often you can feel overwhelmed by your never ending task list.
 So let’s make things simple and plan your time better;